Looking forward to the Early May Bank Holiday on Monday 7th, but don't want to break the bank?

 Located next to Deptford station, the Market Yard is home to some of London's quirkiest restaurants and boutique shops.

-The market is free to enter and explore, and is a perfect way to waste away a (hopefully) sunny bank holiday Monday afternoon.
+The market is free to enter and explore and is a perfect way to spend your bank holiday Monday afternoon.
+Dip in and out of the various trader's shops and come away with a whole host of treasures and hopefully a full stomach!

 British Library's Treasures Gallery